nuwank-swivel/swivel-portal/docs/project-brief.md

    - Admins can also update the global default via PUT /api/seatbooking/config/default-seat-count (accessible from an admin settings area or modal).
 4. Make app a PWA: add manifest.json, icons, and register a service worker (Vite PWA plugin can be used).

-## Backend (.NET) implementation notes
+## Backend (TypeScript) implementation notes

-1. Using .NET 9 with ASP.NET Core Minimal API approach in `src/backend/`.
+1. Using TypeScript with the Serverless Framework or AWS SAM for defining and deploying Lambda functions and API Gateway.
-2. Use Microsoft.Identity.Web for Azure AD token validation.
+2. A Lambda authorizer will be used for validating Azure AD tokens.
-3. Seed the `SeatConfig` table on first run with a sensible default (e.g., 50) via EF Core migrations or startup code.
+3. Seed the `SeatConfig` collection on first run with a sensible default (e.g., 50) via a seeding script.
 Allow overriding via API.
-4. Use EF Core (Code First) for PoC.
-Add migrations for the tables above.
+4. Use Mongoose or a similar ODM for interacting with MongoDB.
-5. For capacity operations, use transactions and locking as noted in concurrency section.
+5. For capacity operations, use transactions if using a replica set, or implement optimistic locking at the application level.
-6. Group API endpoints by feature using extension methods to maintain clean Program.cs.
+6. Each API endpoint will correspond to a Lambda function, following a single-responsibility principle.

 ## Telemetry and logging

-- Add structured logs (Serilog) and Application Insights for Azure.
+- Use Amazon CloudWatch for structured logs and monitoring.

 ## Edge cases & open questions